vpsfreecz/vpsadmin/README.md

 vpsAdmin Outage Reports
 =======================
 This plugins adds support for outage reporting.
-It's possible to report outages and the entire cluster, environments, locations and nodes.
+It's possible to report outages of the entire cluster, environments, locations and nodes.
 Affected users are informed via e-mail.
 Admins can also post updates, to let the users know how the outage resolution progresses.